-This may be why some companies like Sebring Services report that garbage disposals typically only last around 9 years.
-Meanwhile, companies like Yale Appliance study sales generated vs. warranty service calls within the first year, and report that garbage disposals are actually one of the most dependable appliances they’ve come across.
+This may be why some companies like Mr. Rooter report that garbage disposals typically only last around 9 years.
+Meanwhile, companies like Yale Appliance study sales generated versus warranty service calls within the first year and report that garbage disposals are actually one of the most dependable appliances they’ve come across.
 The secret is probably in the maintenance!

-Since we’re moving on from kitchen appliances it’s worth nothing that Yale Appliance’s study also found that the most dependable brands on the market included Wolf, Thermador, KitchenAid, and Maytag.
+Since we’re moving on from kitchen appliances, it’s worth noting that Yale Appliance’s study also found that the most dependable brands on the market included Wolf, Thermador, KitchenAid, and Maytag.

 Two things matter when it comes to your cleaning appliances.
-The first is how often they are used: If you have a family with half-a-dozen members and are doing lots of laundry every week, you’ll probably only make it to around 10 years.
-The other important factor is, surprisingly, front loaders vs. top loaders: While there is some disagreement about this, top loading washers appear to last longer than front loaders.
+The first is how often they are used: If you have a family with half a dozen members and are doing lots of laundry every week, you’ll probably only make it to around 10 years.
+The other important factor is, surprisingly, front loaders versus top loaders.
+While there is some disagreement about this, top-loading washers appear to last longer than front loaders.

 The type of water you have in your area is also important.
 Hard water has lots of minerals that can precipitate out in the heat and cause problems with scale clogs and buildup that may slowly ruin water heaters over time.
 If a heater is dealing with well water, the extra sediment could cause additional problems and lower the life span even more.

-Furnaces also have life spans based largely on type – in this case, fuel source.
-A gas furnace will generally last around three years longer than an electrical furnace (and it will use far less energy).
-As with oven ranges, this happens because gas is generally a more efficient heating fuel with fewer breakable parts involved.
+Furnaces also have lifetimes that depend heavily on their type – in this example, fuel source.
+In particular, a gas furnace will usually operate at total capacity, about three years or so longer than an electric furnace (and it also won’t use as much energy).
+Similar to oven ranges, this occurs because gas is typically a more effective and efficient heating fuel that doesn’t consist of as many fragile parts.